 Neuropathic pain runs the gamut depending on whom you ask.
 To some people, their days are ruined as a result of the excruciating pain they feel on a day-to-day basis.
 To others, the pain can be annoying, and they just learn to deal with it.
+Many others feel numbness in their feet and lower limbs.
 Ultimately, everyone is looking for some type of treatment to alleviate the pain which could include anything from exercise, changing daily routines, incorporating hypnotherapy for neuropathic pain, in addition to other techniques so that the pain could ultimately subside.

 What is the best way to measure pain?
 Everyone has different thresholds so there is no tried and proven test or device on the market that can accurately measure pain.
 As a result, doctors pay tons of attention to how the patient describes his or her pain.
 Since the pain varies from levels of dullness to excruciating, the physician is looking for any clues that can help identify patients’ level of pain.
 These clues can then be documented in a patient’s pain history when conducting an initial exam.

 The patient can also experience neuropathic pain if they have visible lesions or other calamities associated with the nervous system.
 Obviously, someone with this type of pain would vary greatly from another that experiences pain from time to time.
 As a result, neurologists are constantly developing trials to provide pain relief.
 While prescription drugs can be seen as the first choice when dealing with so many variables, doctors are also open to collaborating with the alternative health communities since there is not a one size fits all treatment for individuals.